lnxpy/pyaction/docs/index.md

 cookiecutter gh:lnxpy/cookiecutter-pyaction
 ```

-In the next section, we'll be taking a look over each question that's being asked and the proper answeres you can give on each question.
+In the next section, we'll be taking a look over each question that's being asked and the proper answeres you can give on each one.

 ### Promting
 These are the questions that by answering them, you'll have the most suited action for your case.